Towanda! My Favorite Female Authors

 I wish I could weave words and sentences together and craft perfect written thoughts like Elizabeth Gilbert, a Yankee writer whose sass and flair for profanity tell me she should have been born south of the Mason-Dixon Line.
 Our loss.
 Her new book Big Magic comes out in September, and she is teasing me with her wisdom already when she offers up a snarky, “If people don’t like what you’re creating, just smile at them sweetly and tell them to make their own f*cking art.”
 I think I will, Liz.

-I wish I could make people feel on the inside, in their hearts and guts, like Rebecca Wells‘ characters make me feel when they are together, hurting and laughing and hurting some more…sharing their tears in the tear jar like Sidda and her mother did after Sidda finally forgave her.
-It is an image that comes to my mind even now, every time I’m sad or if I’m dwelling on sad things, because I won’t ever forget how I felt when I first read her books about the Yayas.
+I wish I could make people feel on the inside, in their hearts and guts, like Rebecca Wells‘ characters make me feel when they are together, hurting and laughing and hurting some more…sharing their tears in the tear jar like Sidda and her mother did after Sidda finally forgave her in Divine Secrets of the Yaya Sisterhood.
+It is an image that comes to my mind even now, every time I’m sad or if I’m dwelling on sad things, because I won’t ever forget how I felt when I first read her Yaya books.

 I wish I could make people hoot and holler like Jill Connor Browne does.
-The tears flow when she’s on a roll, and her jokes and zingers have become part of my lexicon.
-I hear my younger, thirty-something friends use the term f*ck-me pumps, talking about their sexy shoes and although they do not know where that term comes from, I sure do.
+The laughing tears flow when she’s on a roll, and her jokes and zingers have become part of my lexicon.
+I hear my younger, thirty-something friends use the term f*ck-me pumps, and although they do not know where that term comes from, I sure do.
 The Sweet Potato Queens came up with that one.

 And I wish I could become legendary at it all like Fannie Flagg, an enduring, lasting writer who has transcended generations of female readers.
 She is the Master Yaya, the crowning Sweet Potato Queen and the eldest of all the Boatwright sisters.
 Her strong female characters are timeless.
 It’s no exaggeration to say she is in large part responsible for the image of the iconic female powerhouse in the genre of Southern literature and movies.
+What respectable Southern woman doesn’t remember the female characters in Fried Green Tomatoes?
 To me, she is a goddess.
 Towanda!

 “Stories have to be told or they die, and when they die, we can’t remember who we are or why we’re here.”